 In 1851, three prospectors were working their way up from Grass Valley and Nevada City when they discovered gold in a little creek just south of where North Bloomfield would later be established.
-After working the area for some time, one of the men went to Nevada City for supplies, taking with him several hundred dollars worth of dust.
+After working the area for some time, one of the men went to Nevada City for supplies, taking several hundred dollars worth of dust with him.
 On his arrival, he sold the gold dust, purchased the supplies and a mule to pack them, and got ready to return.
-However, before he departed he made one last stop in a saloon.
+However, before he departed, he made one last stop in a saloon.
 Though he had been sworn to secrecy by his partners, he began to boast of their rich find after several drinks but didn’t disclose the location.
 The next morning, when he finally departed, he was followed at a distance by many men who were also searching for their share of gold.
 However, these followers didn’t find any riches in the area and named the stream “Humbug Creek.”

-The next year, more miners and settlers came to the region and soon a settlement called “Humbug City” sprang up.
-The miners who stayed in the area eventually discovered gold-bearing gravel deposits and various engineering techniques were created to separate the gold from the rock.
+The next year, more miners and settlers came to the region, and soon a settlement called “Humbug City” sprang up.
+The miners who stayed in the area eventually discovered gold-bearing gravel deposits, and various engineering techniques were created to separate the gold from the rock.

 However, it was quickly evident that Humbug Creek couldn’t handle the volume of sludge, sediment, and debris.
 It was also found that the Hiller Tunnel, which emptied into Humbug Creek, was not adequate for the advanced operations of the mine.
-As a result, the North Broomfield Tunnel was engineered and construction began to be in 1872.
+As a result, the North Broomfield Tunnel was engineered, and construction began in 1872.
 One of the most impressive mining feats of the day, the drainage tunnel was carved from solid bedrock and was 7,878 feet long.
 After 30 months of men working day and night to complete the tunnel, the water and refuge flowed directly into the South Yuba River in 1874.

 However, millions of tons of cubic yards of tailings, debris, silt, and water from hydraulic operations washed downstream, clogging waterways, raising river levels, and flooding adjacent farms.
 On one occasion, the city of Marysville flooded when the river bottom rose higher than the town.
-On another occasion, the city of Sacramento flooded while silt traveled down the American River all the way to San Francisco Bay.
+On another occasion, the city of Sacramento flooded while silt traveled down the American River to San Francisco Bay.

 In January 1884, Judge Lorenzo Sawyer handed down one of the first environmental rulings in the United States, which ordered a permanent injunction against dumping debris into the Yuba River, resulting in the prohibition of hydraulic mining in California.

 However, the North Bloomfield Gravel Mining Company ignored the ruling and continued hydraulic mining at night.
 In 1886, the company was found in contempt of the Sawyer Act and was fined heavily.
-The mining company then installed a new system that would pull debris from the tailings and retain it in holding ponds.
+The mining company then installed a new system to pull debris from the tailings and retain it in holding ponds.
 Though this move satisfied the authorities, it greatly hindered the production capabilities and reduced the profit margin of the mining company.
 By 1890, the North Bloomfield Gravel Mining Company was the only hydraulic mine operating in the area.

 In 1893 Congress passed a law that all hydraulic mines must be licensed, but the North Bloomfield Gravel Mining Company ignored the ruling.
 In 1896, the mining company was found in contempt of this law and was fined heavily.
 As the fines and litigation expenses increased, the North Bloomfield Mining and Gravel Company was forced to cease operations in the late 1890s.
-They left behind a mining pit that was 6,900 feet long, 3,800 feet wide and 600 feet deep.
+They left behind a mining pit that was 6,900 feet long, 3,800 feet wide, and 600 feet deep.